 Volunteers help administer over 100 Qualifiers and Championships each year.
 Tournament officials assist with registration, starting, scoring and pace of play timers.

-Each tournament is adequately staffed with Certified Rules Officials experienced in officiating and extremely knowledgeable in the rules of golf.
+Each tournament is adequately staffed with Certified Rules Referees experienced in officiating and extremely knowledgeable in the rules of golf.
 Tournament officials begin signing up for qualifiers and championships around the end of January.
 Wherever possible, officials will be assigned prior to the start of the season.
 In determining assignments, considerations are given to minimizing travel and associated costs, level of experience and assigning new officials with experienced officials to provide training.

 Take a look at the Tournament Officials manual for a more in depth description of the roles and responsibilities.

-If you have not successfully completed one of the levels of rules training but wish to work towards becoming a Golf Ontario Rules Official, please start your training by applying to become a Golf Ontario Tournament Volunteer.
+If you have not successfully completed one of the levels of rules training but wish to work towards becoming a Golf Ontario Rules Referee, please start your training by applying to become a Golf Ontario Tournament Volunteer.
 Active Golf Ontario volunteers are eligible to receive rules education subsidies.

 For further information about Golf Canada’s rules of golf education program click here

 For additional information on becoming a Rules Referee please contact John Lawrence at email@example.com.

 All Clubs are rated upon joining Golf Ontario and periodically have their rating reviewed as the course ages or as design changes are made to the course.
 In any given year up to 70 courses may require a visit from a trained Course Rating Team.
 Course Raters must be flexible and organized – an affinity for math or statistics is a definite asset.
 There is a detailed training program for new and experienced raters that includes both in class and on course training.
 Team are located throughout the province and are under the direction of a Team Leader.